-Located in Jackson, Wyoming, this three-unit residential structure is designed to look like a single-family home and fit into the existing neighborhood character.
-While the overall form is more traditional, one of the building's key design elements is inspired by snow fences - a ubiquitous feature along Wyoming highways that keep windblow snow off the roads.
-Here, the snow fence manifests as a cedar screen which peels away from the street-facing façade to signify the entry point to the building and provide shading and privacy to interior spaces.
+Located in Jackson, Wyoming, this triplex is thoughtfully designed to resemble a single-family home and blend seamlessly with the existing neighborhood character.
+While the overall form leans traditional, one of its standout design features draws inspiration from Wyoming’s iconic snow fences—structures that keep windblown snow off highways.
+This concept is reinterpreted as a cedar screen that gracefully peels away from the street-facing façade, marking the entry and providing both shading and privacy to interior spaces.

-The site design is kept simple and clean, pulling angles and geometry off the building facade to reinforce edges of plant beds.
-Preserving two large, healthy aspen trees at the front entry was priority over replanting, and the streetfront is further enhanced by additional aspen and street trees.
-Native grasses and flowering perennials fill the plant beds which soften the appearance of the architecture.
+The site design is intentionally simple and clean, echoing the building’s geometry to define the edges of planting beds.
+Preserving two large, healthy aspen trees at the front entry was prioritized over new plantings, and additional aspen and street trees enhance the streetscape further.
+Native grasses and flowering perennials soften the architectural lines and create a natural, welcoming feel around the home.

-A major design challenge for both the architecture and site was bringing as much light into the basement unit as possible.
-Traditional window wells were replaced by sloped boulder fields that feel like a rockslide stopped just short of spilling into the basement windows.
-Few native plants grow between the crevices, providing seasonal interest and softening the slope.
-From the ground level and upper deck, the boulder feature provides a visual and physical separation from the adjacent sidewalk - allowing the backyard to feel more intimate and buffered from people passing by.
+A significant design challenge was maximizing natural light in the basement unit.
+Instead of traditional window wells, sloped boulder fields were introduced, evoking a rockslide gently halted before spilling into the basement windows.
+Native plants grow between the stones, adding seasonal texture and softening the hardscape.
+From the ground level and upper deck, this boulder feature provides both a visual and physical buffer from the adjacent sidewalk, creating a more intimate backyard space that feels protected from passersby.

 Project in collaboration with Untitled Architecture